Jia-Zhao1998/20.440-Group_Project_JZ_APM/README.md

 The repo contains the code and data to reproduce all figures and results for the group project of 20.440 Analysis of Biological Network (MIT)

-Resident tissue macrophages (RTMs) are present ubiquitously in every tissue and organ, yet how they support tissue and organ function is largely unknown.
-Since intercellular communication is critical for tissue homeostasis, the goal is to use computational methods to unveil cell-cell communication between fat RTMs and other cell types to decode complex cellular circuits and infer novel functions of RTMs in adipogenesis.
+Resident tissue macrophages (RTMs) are present ubiquitously in every tissue and organ, yet how they contribute to cell-cell communication is largely unknown.
+As intercellular communication is critical for tissue homeostasis, our goal is to use computational methods to unveil cell-cell communication between fat RTMs and adipocytes/adipocyte progenitors to decode complex cellular circuits and infer novel functions of RTMs in adipogenesis.
 The use of scRNA-seq analysis was also conducted to validate and investigate adipose RTM function.

 ## Citation/Method